pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 ^^^^^^^^^^^^^^^^^
 This output format it an ASCII based output that shows the tree structure of the results of certain subcommands.
-It is used specifically to show the class class hiearchy tree as follows:
+It is used specifically to show the class class hierarchy tree as follows:

 .. code-block:: text